anbarasuramu/saml-keycloak/docker/README.md

 #### Run the container

-#### Run the container with your custom variables as JAVA_OPTS environment variables

-Run the image, binding associated ports, and defining your custom variables as environment variables:

-    docker run -d \
-	    -p 8080:8080 \
-             anbarasu/saml-app

-#### Or Run the container mounting your custom onelogin.saml.properties
+#### Or Run the container mounting your custom keycloak-saml.xml

-Run the image, binding associated ports, and mounting your custom onelogin.saml.properties:
+Run the image, binding associated ports, and mounting your custom keycloak-saml.xml:

     docker run -d \
       -p 8080:8080 \